Kettering University: Cooperative and experiential learning

-All Kettering University undergraduate students are required to complete some form of experiential learning for every degree program.
+All Kettering University undergraduate students must complete some form of experiential learning for every degree program.
 Cooperative education begins as early as a student's freshman year.
 Student schedules typically alternate between academic terms that include classes and labs and full-time employment with one of Kettering's more than 550 partner organizations.
-Typically, a student maintains employment with the same organization throughout the program.
+Usually, a student maintains employment with the same organization throughout the program.

 Cooperative experience is paid, with freshman students earning an average of $14.20 per hour on their co-op terms and upperclassmen earning an average of $18.44 per hour.
-98 percent of Kettering University graduates are employed or accepted into graduate school within six months of graduation.
+Ninety-eight percent of Kettering University graduates are employed or accepted into graduate school within six months of graduation.